Mavis-smile/CPC357-Assignment2/README.md

 ```env
 VITE_MAPS_API_KEY=your_google_maps_api_key_here
 ```
-> **Note:** Google Maps API key is optional—only needed for reverse geocoding addresses from GPS coordinates.
+> **Note:** Google Maps API key is required for map display and address lookup.

 **Step 3:** Run the development server
 ```bash
 npm run dev
 ```

-**Step 4:** Open the app in your browser and grant camera + location permissions when prompted.
+**Step 4:** Open the app in your browser.
+No camera or location permissions are needed for dashboard use.

 ---